Image from northcarolinahistory.org

 Holden, barred from holding political office as a result of his impeachment, was offered ministerial posts to Peru and Argentina but declined both.
 He moved to Washington, D.C. for awhile to again resume his newspaper career by editing the Daily Chronicle.
 In 1873, he returned to North Carolina and became the postmaster of Raleigh, holding the position for the next decade.
 Although several legislators made efforts to pardon him and clear his political disabilities, none were successful.
 Holden continued to write and serve as something of an unofficial head of the Republican Party until his death in March of 1892.

-The pardon effort resurfaced in 2011, but what the legislators behind it found that Holden's reputation was still a touchy subject.
+The pardon effort resurfaced in 2011, but the legislators behind it found that Holden's reputation was still a touchy subject.
 What was intended to be a simple vote, symbolically held on the 140th anniversary of Holden's conviction, was derailed when an anonymous person managed to sneak a two-page report onto the senators' desks denouncing Holden as “a bitter, unscrupulous and arrogant demagogue.”
-As the vote was delayed, the Caswell County Historical Association joined in condemning the former governor, with members saying he had carried out an illegal rebellion, never convicted anyone of being in the KKK, and rightfully been convicted; the pardon would "condemn Caswell’s history on the state level and put us all to shame and glorify Governor Holden, making rights truly wrongs," one historian with the group declared.
+As the vote was delayed, the Caswell County Historical Association joined in condemning the former governor.
+Its members said the governor had been rightly convicted for wrongful acts in the county, including carrying out an illegal rebellion that never resulted in the conviction of any KKK members.
+A pardon would "condemn Caswell’s history on the state level and put us all to shame and glorify Governor Holden, making rights truly wrongs," one historian with the group complained.

 Ultimately, the flare-up settled down.
-In April of 2011, in a special session held in the old capitol building where Holden was removed from office, the North Carolina senate unanimously voted to pardon Holden.
+In April of 2011, in a special session held in the old capitol building where Holden was removed from office, the North Carolina senate unanimously voted to pardon the former governor.

 Sources: National Governors Association, The North Carolina History Project, The North Carolina Civil War Sesquicentennial, "Debate on Holden Pardon Delayed by 'Scurrilous' Report" in the New Bern Sun Journal on March 22 2011, "High School Student Halts Holden's Pardon" on WRAL on March 24 2011, "N.C.
 State Senate Pardons Governor Who Stood Up to Klan" in Reuters on April 12 2011, Historic Alamance County: An Illustrated Almanac by William Murray Vincent, The Long Shadow of the Civil War: Southern Dissent and Its Legacies by Victoria E. Bynum, The Dictionary of North Carolina Biography edited by William S. Powell, Lectures on the Growth and Development of the United States edited by Edwin Wiley and Irving Everett Rines and Albert Bushnell Hart, Encyclopedia of the Reconstruction by Richard Zuczek, The American Annual Cyclopedia and Register of Important Events, North Carolina in the Civil War by Michael C. Hardy, The Ku Klux Klan: A Guide to an American Subculture by Marty Gitlin, Carpetbaggers, Cavalry, and the Ku Klux Klan: Exposing the Invisible Empire During Reconstruction by J. Michael Martinez, Declarations of Dependence: The Long Reconstruction of Popular Politics in the South, 1861-1908 by Gregory P. Downs, The American Annual Cyclopaedia and Register of Important Events of the Year 1870